-- 1. ENDORSES the concept for the establishment of a conservation sanctuary in Craigie Bushland; - 2.
-APPROVES the installation of a feral-proof fence and in accordance with the 2008/09 budget allocation; - 3.
-REQUESTS the development of a Management Plan that outlines all short and long-term planning issues and associated costs in line with option 1 as detailed in this Report; - 4.
-REQUESTS the City to investigate opportunities for potential partnerships in the development of the site as outlined in this Report (Stakeholder Involvement).
+- 1. ENDORSES the concept for the establishment of a conservation sanctuary in Craigie Bushland subject to a future and more detailed report to Council on the subject which presents the detailed Feasibility and Management Plan; - 2.
+APPROVES the installation of a feral-proof fence in accordance with the 2008/09 budget allocation; - 3.
+REQUESTS the development of a detailed Feasibility and Management Plan that outlines all short and long-term planning issues and associated costs in line with option 1 as detailed in Report CJ221-10/08; - 4.
+REQUESTS the City to investigate opportunities for potential partnerships in the development of the site as outlined in this Report as without external support, the project is unlikely to be feasible (Stakeholder Involvement).